hossein1376/hossein1376.github.io/content/posts/2023-11-08-Nginx-Setup.md

 ### Note

-It may be possible for certbot to integrate nicely with Nginx, reading server configs and even automatically update configuration files for you.
+It may be possible for certbot to integrate nicely with Nginx, reading server configs and even automatically update configuration files for you; simply by running `certbot` command.
 While it's much more convenient, it's totally possible for it not to work.
 For the sake of this article, I assumed you need to update the configurations manually.